 Assuming there is no difference, the null isn’t actually accepted, it’s just not rejected for now.
 The null is never really considered accepted, though one could argue if you exhausted every type of food on the planet and there was no significant difference between any of it then all that remains is the null.

 So, I think it is pretty clear that lacking belief in gods is not the null hypothesis.
-Not without changing both what hypothesis and null hypothesis mean.
+Not without changing what both a hypothesis and null hypothesis mean.

 It can be quite ironic to see comments like this: